Do you remember floppy disks? How about the 8-track? If so, you are officially old, congratulations!

 However, generally speaking, the term commonly refers to technologies that are in development, or that are expected to become available within the next few years that are expected to have a significant social or economic impact.

 Obsolete technologies are those that have been, for all intents and purposes, largely replaced with newer solutions.
 But just because they have become obsolete doesn't necessarily mean they are not still in use.

-In fact, many older 'obsolete' technologies are still perfectly serviceable today.
+In fact, many older technologies are still perfectly serviceable today.

 In many cases, some 'tech-traditionalists' make a concerted effort to keep using older, obsolete tech.
-One example that might immediately come to mind is vinyl records (phonographic records).
+One example that might immediately come to mind is vinyl records.

-Whilst technically speaking obsolete, per se, many still use them as they believe vinyl has a better sound quality to modern alternatives like mp3.
+Whilst, obsolete many still use them as they believe vinyl has a better sound quality than modern alternatives like digital audio.
 We'll let you decide the veracity of their claims.

-Their survey also revealed some other interesting stats from the survey include:
+Their survey also revealed some other interesting stats from the survey such as: